carpentries-incubator/intro-image-classification-cnn/episodes/06-conclusion.md

 A **GPU**, or **Graphics Processing Unit**, is a specialized electronic circuit designed to accelerate graphics rendering and image processing in a computer.
 In the context of deep learning and machine learning, GPUs have become essential due to their ability to perform parallel computations at a much faster rate compared to traditional central processing units (CPUs).
 This makes them well-suited for the intensive matrix and vector operations that are common in deep learning algorithms.

-As you have seen in this lesson, training CNN models can take a long time.
+As you have experienced in this lesson, training CNN models can take a long time.
 If you follow the steps presented here you will find you are training multiple models to find the one best suited to your needs, particularly when fine tuning hyperparameters.
 However you have also seen that running on CPU only machines can be done!
 So while a GPU is not an absolute requirement for deep learning, it can significantly accelerate your deep learning work and make it more efficient, especially for larger and more complex tasks.

 If you don't have access to a powerful GPU locally, you can use cloud services that provide GPU instances for deep learning.
 This can be a cost-effective option for many users.

 #### It this the best/only way to code up CNN's for image classification?

 Absolutely not!
 The code we used in today's workshop might today be considered old fashioned.
-A lot of the data preprocessing we did by hand can now be done by simply adding different layer types to your model.
-See, for example, the [preprocessing layers] available with keras.
+A lot of the data preprocessing we did by hand can now be done by adding different layer types to your model.
+The [preprocessing layers] section fo the Keras documentation provides several examples.

 The point is that this technology, both hardware and software, is dynamic and changing at exponentially increasing rates.
 It is essential to stay curious and open to learning and follow up with continuous education and practice.
 Other strategies to stay informed include: